RhinoDevel/RoomVentHint/README.md

 ## Visualisation

-Temperature, relative humidity and absolute humidity form a three dimensional relationship that is often visualised using temperature and absolute humidity as x and y axis and the relative humidity as lines (e.g. in the [Wikipedia article on humidity](https://de.wikipedia.org/wiki/Luftfeuchtigkeit#/media/Datei:Luftfeuchte.png)).
-But this visualisation is oversimplifies because it only shows the contours of equal relative humidity.
-The following plot shows a more complete visualisation of the 3D data using colour as the third dimension:
+Temperature, relative and absolute humidity form a three dimensional relationship that is often visualised using temperature and absolute humidity as x and y axis and the relative humidity as lines (e.g. in the [Wikipedia article on humidity](https://de.wikipedia.org/wiki/Luftfeuchtigkeit#/media/Datei:Luftfeuchte.png)).
+But this visualisation is oversimplified because it only shows the contours of equal relative humidity.
+The following plot shows a more complete visualisation of the 3D data using color as the third dimension:

 ![](rh_plot.png)